TECH COMPASS

 banner_dl_fan_selection_1000x270

-Fan types: Differences by Shape
+Fan Types: Differences by Shape

 The most commonly used type is the axial fan.

 There are several variations of axial fans to suit different needs.
-"Counter Rotating Fan" which are made up of two axial fans arranged front to back, with the blades rotating in alternate directions to improve the straightness of the airflow and generate high static pressure; "Endurance Fans," which can be used under harsh environments or with extremely high or low temperatures; and "Reversible Flow Fan," which can blow air in both directions by reversing the rotation direction of the blades.
+Counter rotating fans, which are made out of two axial fans arranged front to back, with the blades rotating in opposite directions to improve airflow linearity and generate high static pressure; endurance fans, which can be used in harsh environments or at extremely high or low temperatures; and reversible flow fans, which can blow air in both directions by reversing the rotation direction of the blades.

-Unlike axial fans, "Blowers" and "Centrifugal fans" redirect airflow by 90 degrees—from inlet to outlet—rather than pushing air straight backward.
+Unlike axial fans, blowers and centrifugal fans redirect airflow by 90 degrees—from inlet to outlet—rather than pushing air straight backward.

 Fan types – differences based on shape